4teamwork/vue-drop-zone/README.md

 ### Events

+- client-initialized: Triggers when the drop-zone client has been initialized.
+Use this event to customize the client.
 - entered: Triggers when the mouse pointer enters the dropping area
 - left: Triggers when the mouse poiter has left the dropping area
 - dropped: Triggers when the files are dropped